culturecreates/artsdata-planet-lavitrine/README.md

 Each website is loaded into Artsdata.ca and has an input pipeline and output pipline.
 The input pipeline transforms the original website data into the Artsdata data model.
 The output pipeline transforms Artsdata data model into the LaVitrine data model.

 The LaVitrine data model differs from the Artsdata data model as follows:
-- offers are in the subEvents of event series
+- offers must be in the subEvents of event series
   ```
   {
     "type": "Offer",